Supporting Clinical Research: Fulfilling the Core Mission of the ACG Institute

 This 6-10 week research project, with funding of up to $5,000, is to support short-term summer research experiences in gastroenterology and hepatology.
 This award type is for first, second or third year medical students in the U.S. or Canada, and at least one of the research mentors must be an ACG Member at the time of submission.

-In 2020, The ACG Institute for Clinical Research and Education awarded $1,516,742 in support of outstanding clinical research in gastroenterology.
-Four Junior Faculty Development Grants were awarded, at an overall level of $1,200,000 – an investment in career development which recognizes and supports promising clinical researchers, 7 investigators received Clinical Research Awards, for a total of $253,049, 5 investigators received Medical Resident Clinical Research Awards for a total of $46,433, and 4 investigators received Medical Student Research Awards for a total of $17,250.
+The ACG Institute for Clinical Research and Education awarded $1,926,744 in support of outstanding clinical research in gastroenterology and hepatology in 2021.
+Two Junior Faculty Development Grants were awarded, at an overall level of $900,000 – an investment in career development which recognizes and supports promising clinical researchers, one investigator was selected for the new Mid-Career/Senior Scientist Bridge Funding Award at a level of $300,000 – bridge funding designed to support established investigators who experience a lapse in federal funding, one investigator received the new joint ACG/ASGE Epidemiologic Research Award in Gastrointestinal Endoscopy, at a level of $50,000, 5 investigators received Clinical Research Awards, for a total of $249,790, 2 investigators received Clinical Research Pilot Awards, for a total of $30,000, 3 investigators received Medical Resident Clinical Research Awards for a total of $30,000, and 2 investigators received Medical Student Research Awards for a total of $7,075.